tusharxoxoxo/fedimint/docs/architecture.md

 * `integrationtests/fedimint-tests` - integration testing framework

 [Modules](#Modules) can be added to the `FedimintConsensus` to allow for new types of transactions and federated actions:
-* `modules/fedimint-wallet` - an on-chain bitcoin wallet
+* `modules/fedimint-wallet` - an on-chain Bitcoin wallet
 * `modules/fedimint-mint` - a blinded mint that issues e-cash
 * `modules/fedimint-ln` - a Lightning payment service